eliranbi/AWSCloudFormation/workshop/content/30-workshop-part-01/00-prerequisites/_index.md

 [Learn more about Cloud9](https://aws.amazon.com/cloud9/)

-The workshop requires that a default VPC is available in the region you will be deploying CloudFormation templates to.

-You will have a default VPC unless you have removed it.
-If you are unsure, follow the instructions below to check.
+The workshop requires that a default VPC is available in the region you will be deploying CloudFormation templates to (You will have a default VPC unless you have removed it)

 ### 1. Create a Cloud9 IDE